ni/monodrive-documentation/docs/LV_client/examples/mono5_radar_example.md

 - **Camera:**  Shows the camera sensor output

-- **Number of frames:**  umber of frames found on the Trajectory read
+- **Number of frames:**  Number of frames found on the Trajectory read

 - **fps:**  Frames per Second at which the client is running